Agentopians/WeAi/FEATURES.md

 - **Governance**: Holding $EDIT grants governance rights, potentially using quadratic or reputation-weighted voting for fair decision-making.
 - **Reputation**: Non-transferable reputation scores (SBTs) may be implemented to influence voting power and rewards based on contribution quality and history.
 - **Value Growth**: The value of $EDIT is intended to grow with the adoption, credibility, and overall success of the "Week in Ethereum News AI Edition" platform.

+## Verifiable AI Processes (Future)

+In the future, we aim to enhance the verifiability of our AI agents and news curation processes, drawing inspiration from 'Level 1 Agent' principles and exploring technologies like Autonomous Verifiable Services (AVSs).
+This will increase transparency and user trust in the platform.

 ## Future Features